lolaedun/lom/README.md

 ### Elements on every page

-#### Navbar:
+#### Navigation
+For the navbar I have used Boostrap to create a responsive navbar.
+There is a hamburger icon for mobile devices to make it more user-friendly.
+I have implemented the scroll spy option from bootstrap to help the user navigate easily to each section of the page.
+For this to work properly I have fixed the navbar on the top of the page.

-- The navigation bar features a logo on the far left, which links to the home page of the site.
+The navigation bar features a logo on the far left, which links to the home page of the site.

 #### Footer